Strategy Specific Retail Digital Marketing

 Paid search advertising allows marketers to choose which keyword terms they want to appear for and only pay when someone clicks on their ad.
 For organic results and Google My Business, there are many best practices for optimizing pages and websites.
 These best practices change over time.
 Marketers need to follow sites and authors who document these changes closely to keep up on updates in the algorithm and SERP layout.

-Measuring digital analytics to track online to offline data
+Measuring digital analytics to track online to offline retail data

 There are a number of ways marketers are able to link advertising to actual foot traffic in their stores.
 Google introduced the store visit metric in Google Ads back in 2014.
 Google estimates store visit conversions by looking at phone location history to determine whether someone who interacted with a search ad ended up visiting your store.
 Google can track this across all devices – smartphone, desktop, and tablet.